top of page

 “You can’t keep me in here,” Xander said.
 “Please!
 Let me out!”

-The lot of barbarian guards roared with laughter.
-Some fell over and kicked their feet up into the air, cheering and then chanting.
-All at once, they began to push each other.
+The barbarian guards roared with laughter.
+Some fell over and kicked their feet up into the air, cheering and chanting.
+All at once, they started pushing each other.
 The tension escalated quickly, and some threw punches.
 In the fuss, a weaker barbarian fell to the ground.

 It was a frenzy.
 Guided by some irresistible desire, they teamed up on the weakling and beat him to a pulp.
 Blood streamed down his scar-covered face, and even still, the defeated barbarian raised one arm and cheered.
 Maddening howls erupted in the corridor.